rickardsjodin/CS2-demo-analysis/docs/why_round_swing_makes_sense3.md

 ##### A Soccer Analogy

 Let's make the difference even more clear with an analogy from a soccer game.
 Imagine a star player who is brilliant all game.
-They dribble past defenders, create multiple clear chances, and fires shots that unluckily smacks the goalpost.
-Their team loses 0-1.
-Their performance was world-class, but their impact on the final score was zero.
+He dribble past defenders, create multiple clear chances, and fires shots that unluckily smacks the goalpost.
+His team loses 0-1.
+His performance was world-class, but his impact on the final score was zero.
 This is our 1v5 hero.
 They did everything right, but a bit of bad luck or a single mistake at the end meant their brilliant output didn't convert.

 Now, contrast this to a player who has a terrible game—bad passes, poor positioning—but the ball deflects off their shin and into the goal for a 1-0 win.
 Their performance was poor, but their impact was match-winning.
 Round Swing is designed to reward this player.
 It doesn't care how you played; it cares that your actions directly led to a win.
-This might seem unfair, however, I'm sure the first question that comes to mind if you hear a soccer result is "Who scored the goals?"
+This might seem unfair.
+However, I'm sure the first question that comes to mind if you hear a soccer result is "Who scored the goals?"

 ##### The Role of Sample Size (And Why a Mismatch is Interesting)